Glo Dollar and the benefits of stablecoins for charity

 We got to the point where Sid was a supporter of GiveDirectly which does cash transfers and makes income, and with this idea of, can we use a cryptocurrency to generate even more funds for supporting basic income programs, so we came to the conclusion that this is an interesting space to work in.

 Let's create a startup out of these ideas.
-We got to a point where it made sense to develop a stablecoin, a fully backed stablecoin that is collateralized by Fiat reserve aspects, so US treasuries is the main type of investment there, so It's a very safe and stable type of stablecoin.
+We got to a point where it made sense to create a stablecoin, a fully backed stablecoin that is collateralized by Fiat reserve aspects, so US treasuries is the main type of investment there, so It's a very safe and stable type of stablecoin.

 And then the interest income from that collateral Reserve would be used as a donation to programs that support basic income for extreme poverty.
 It's this idea of, can we build a scalable Solution to the big issue of extreme poverty, and we think we can do it with this type of cryptocurrency and using the blockchain to really scale it so [crosstalk]